How To Teach Your Child To Play Soccer – Ultimate Guide For Parents

 The cheapest option is to use water bottles filled with water or soil to anchor it on the ground, you will need at least 10 bottles for this to work.

-Below is a simple diagram of how a small soccer field looks like.
+Below is a simple diagram of what a small soccer field looks like.

 After some time you may need to invest in some cones and mini-goals to make the training more fun and boost morale.

-You can check my post on soccer training equipment for kids on this website to find the best cones, mini-goals, and ball.
+You can check my post on soccer training equipment for kids on this website to find the best cones, mini-goals, and balls.